ctsrc/http-horse/README.md

 HTTP Hot Reload Server for HTML, CSS, JavaScript and WebAssembly web development.

+Please note that this software currently supports macOS only. 🍎💻

 ## Usage

 Have a out-dir that you want to serve, e.g. `./example/out/`.